 DFG Priority Programme Cyber-Physical Networking (SPP 1914)

 A new Priority Programme entitled “Cyber-Physical Networking“ (CPN, SPP 1914) has been established by the Senate of the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation).
-The programme is planned to run for six years with two funding periods of three years each.
-In this present call, we invite proposal submissions for the first three-year funding period.
+The programme has been running since 2016 and is now in its second and final phase ending in 2022.

 The increase of data rates of communication systems has been one of the main research objectives of the past decades leading to the modern information society of today.
 Recently, we see a rapid spread of cyber-physical applications such as telemedicine, smart production and infrastructure systems.
 In such systems feedback control loops are closed over the communication channel imposing real-time requirements on the communication system.
 Predictably low latency is generally a desirable property, however, it challenges concurring requirements for high reliability, spectral and energy efficiency of the communication system in particular in wireless communication.
 Classical approaches for the independent design of communication and control have clearly reached their limits.